1525. A Grouping Problem

 }

-Find the maximum value among the elements of array d and assign it to the variable res.
+Find the maximum value among the elements of the array d and store it in the variable res.

 res = 0;